LangPose: Language-Aligned Motion for Robust 3D Human Pose Estimation: Experiments

 Each positive data pair for pretraining consists of a fine-grained frame-level action label and its corresponding motion sequence.
 For sequences labeled as ``transition'', we concatenate the motion sequence before and after the ``transition'', and use a template ``transit from A to B'' to construct new action labels.
 A and B are the corresponding action labels before and after the ``transition''.
 Negative data pairs are generated by randomly associating action labels with unmatched motion sequences.

 The overall pretraining framework consists of three layers of pretrained BERT~\cite{devlin2018bert} as the text encoder and five layers of pretrained MotionBERT~\cite{motionbert2022} as the pose encoder.
-The network is trained on a single NVIDIA H100 GPU with a batch size of 16 and a sequence length of 243 frames and for 300 epochs.
+The network is trained on a single NVIDIA H100 GPU with a batch size of 16 and a sequence length of 243 frames and for 300 epochs using an AdamW optimizer.
+The loss weights are set to $\lambda_{con}=0.5$, $\lambda_{3D}=1$, and $\lambda_{v}=20$, and the model is trained for 300 epochs.
+Please refer to the Supplementary Material for more implementation details.

-\subsection{Fine-tuning for 3D Human Pose Estimation}
+\subsection{Fine-tuning for 3D human pose estimation}

 During fine-tuning for 3D human pose estimation, the text encoder is no longer required; only the pose encoder is fine-tuned on the target test dataset.